Cell Phone Policy

 Researchers, alumni, and community members who are not current U of A students, faculty, or staff are welcome to use most databases, electronic books, and electronic journals while in the library, but they may not access these resources remotely.
 Certain further restrictions apply to some databases.

 Questions about remote access policies?
 Please email us as firstname.lastname@example.org.

 About Faculty Carrels

 The University Libraries offer twenty faculty carrels available for use on the 3rd floor of Mullins Library.
 These carrels are designed to facilitate and provide a quiet atmosphere for research and study.
-Carrels are not to serve as faculty offices and the holding of office hours in carrels is strictly prohibited.
+Carrels are not to serve as faculty offices, and the holding of office hours in carrels is strictly prohibited.
 Due to their limited numbers, carrels are only available to University of Arkansas faculty.

 All faculty carrels are furnished with a desk, chair, lamp, bookcase, and wireless internet access.
 Any University of Arkansas faculty member may apply for a carrel using our online application form.
-Carrels are checked out to faculty for 16-weeks which may be renewed one time.
-If faculty are needing a carrel beyond this 32-week period, a letter from their Department Chair will be required.
+Carrels are checked out to faculty for 16-weeks, which may be renewed one time.
+If faculty need a carrel beyond this 32-week period, a letter from their Department Chair will be required.
 The University Libraries' Director of User Services assigns carrels.
 A waiting list will be maintained if no faculty carrels are available.